tbs-fpv/tbs-crsf-spec/crsf.md

 - CRC of the MSP frame is not sent because it’s already protected by CRC of CRSF.
 If MSP CRC is needed, it should be calculated at the receiving point.
 - MSP-response must be sent to the origin of the MSP-request.
 It means that _[destination]_ and _[origin]_ bytes of CRSF-header in response must be the same as in request but swapped.

-## 0x7F ArduPilot legacy reserved
+## 0x7F ArduPilot Legacy Reserved

-## 0x80 ArduPilot reserved passthrough frame
+## 0x80 ArduPilot Reserved Passthrough Frame

 CRSF broadcast frame which wraps an ArduPilot "passthrough" packet